Void Bastards is a first person, rogue-lite, action, strategy game developed by Blue Manchu.

 Starting with just a simple pistol, you are thrust into a galaxy map where you are free to choose your own path.
 Flying around the galaxy requires fuel and you need to eat some food every day.
 Run out of food and you die.
 Run out of fuel and you will find yourself coasting to the next point, consuming significantly more food in the process.

 The galaxy map is procedural and different derelicts you encounter will house different types of resources.
 Lux ships tend to have a ton of food for example.
+It feels like FTL inspired Void Bastards a little bit here.
+A good inspiration to have.

 You will also find space squids on the map that consume the derelicts they run into.
 Having a derelict eaten that housed a part you wanted can be a real punch to the gut.
 There are space whales that will kill you if you occupy the same space.
 Then there are pirates that will chase you around, board the derelicts with you, and of course, try to kill you.
 The Sargasso Nebula is a mean place.
 If you get ahold of some torpedoes, you will destroy them on contact instead!